 No Noodle Pad Thai

-The Hero Ingredient: Almond butter gives this healthy sweet potato and carrot pad Thai the perfect flavor for the nutty sauce.
+The Hero Ingredient: Almond butter gives this healthy sweet potato and carrot pad Thai by The Modern Proper the perfect flavor for the nutty sauce.
 You can prepare the sauce in a blender or food processor and combine it with spiralized sweet potatoes and carrots, eggs, and chicken breast.

 The Pro Tip: The sauce will stay fresh for two weeks if stored in an airtight container, according to The Modern Proper's Holly Erickson.
 Save your leftovers to eat throughout the week.

-The Hero Ingredient: Greek yogurt serves as the base for the herb yogurt mayo that you can serve with this perfectly roasted salmon.
+The Hero Ingredient: Greek yogurt serves as the base for the herb yogurt mayo that you can serve with this perfectly roasted salmon by Stuck in the Kitchen.
 You'll also coat the fish with olive oil and pomegranate molasses dressing before cooking.

 The Pro Tip: Sarah Tuck of Stuck in the Kitchen recommends leaving the salmon on the baking paper until serving because it will be extremely tender after baking.